 Pro Tips for this Recipe

 The temperatures stated are for conventional ovens.
-For convection, fan-forced, fan-assisted, or air-fryers, the temperature must be reduced by 20°C/25°F, or the gas mark by 1.
+For convection, fan-forced, fan-assisted, or air-fryers, the temperature must be reduced by 20°C/25°F.

 Baking Flat Cake Layers